-270 See UN Human Rights Council, Second Thematic Report of the Special Rapporteur on the rights to freedom of peaceful assembly and of association, Maina Kiai, UN Doc.
+See UN Human Rights Council, Second Thematic Report of the Special Rapporteur on the rights to freedom of peaceful assembly and of association, Maina Kiai, UN Doc.
 A/HRC/23/39, 24 April 2013, para.
 70; OSCE-ODIHR and Venice Commission, Guidelines on Freedom of Peaceful Assembly, 2nd edn, 2010, Explanatory Notes, para.
-46; AComHPR, Report of the Study Group on Freedom of Association and Assembly in Africa, 2014, p.
+46; AComHPR, Guidelines on Freedom of Assembly and Association in Africa, para 76 and 94; AComHPR, Report of the Study Group on Freedom of Association and Assembly in Africa, 2014, p.
 26, para.
+24.

-24. 271 UN Human Rights Council, Joint report of the Special Rapporteur on the rights to freedom of peaceful assembly situation remained peaceful.
-The Court is therefore not convinced that the termination of the meeting ... was inevitable.274
+271 UN Human Rights Council, Joint report of the Special Rapporteur on the rights to freedom of peaceful assembly and of association and the Special Rapporteur on extrajudicial, summary or arbitrary executions on the proper management of assemblies, UN Doc.
+A/HRC/31/66, 4 February 2016, para.
+61.

-272 OSCE-ODIHR and Venice Commission, Guidelines on Freedom of Peaceful Assembly, 2nd edn, 2010, Explanatory Notes, para.
+OSCE-ODIHR and Venice Commission, Guidelines on Freedom of Peaceful Assembly, 2nd edn, 2010, Explanatory Notes, para.
 154.

-273 AComHPR, Guidelines for the Policing of Assemblies by Law Enforcement Officials in Africa, 4 March 2017, para.
+AComHPR, Guidelines on Freedom of Assembly and Association in Africa, para 94; AComHPR, Guidelines for the Policing of Assemblies by Law Enforcement Officials in Africa, 4 March 2017, para.
 22.3.